 Yes.
-From 6 April 2014 Acas will be offering Early Conciliation (EC) and it will be mandatory for all claims from 6 May 2014.
+Early Conciliation (EC) is mandatory for all claims.
 Before employees can issue a claim at an Employment Tribunal, they must contact Acas and submit an EC form online.
 Acas will provide conciliation to attempt to reach a settlement between you and your employee.

 If settlement is not reached, or either of you refuses to engage, Acas will issue an EC certificate so that the your employee can proceed with the employment tribunal claim.

 The former employee will need to register their complaint at the Employment Tribunal on form ET1.
 Use of form ET1 is mandatory.
 The form requires a lot of information - such as name, address, grounds of complaint and whether the complainant wants reinstatement or compensation.
-From 29 July 2013 a fee is also payable by the complainant at the same time they register their claim (or they can apply for remission, if applicable), with further charges due if the claim goes ahead to Tribunal.
+A fee is also payable by the complainant at the same time they register their claim (or they can apply for remission, if applicable), with further charges due if the claim goes ahead to Tribunal.

 Your employee can go straight to the Tribunal without going through your grievance procedure.
 However, if they do not go through your grievance procedure, and their failure to do so is unreasonable, they risk a reduction of up to 25% in any award made to them.

 Assuming that your former employee's claim is not weeded out at this stage, you will be sent a copy of the ET1 form, and must respond on form ET3 within 28 days, setting out the case that you will be putting to the Tribunal.
 If you fail to respond, the Tribunal may issue a default judgment in favour of the complainant.

 When you receive a copy of your employee's complaint, you will be contacted by Acas (the government-backed arbitration service), inviting you to take part in a conciliation process.
 The parties can resort to conciliation at any time up until the hearing.